AdobeDocs/analytics-platform.en/help/getting-started/ga-to-cja/data-model.md

 ---
-title: Data model comparison between GA4 and Customer Journey Analytics
+title: How the GA4 data model maps to Customer Journey Analytics
 description: Understand how GA4's event-based data model translates to XDM schemas and datasets in Customer Journey Analytics.
 role: User
 solution: Customer Journey Analytics